 - The Beauty of Everyday Things – Soetsu Yanagi

 - Goodbye Things: On Minimalist Living – Fumio Sasaki

 - The Life-Changing Manga of Tidying Up – Marie Kondo

 Novels and Books on Japanese Literature and Culture

 In this section, I will list every book I read about Japan written by authors of any other nationality.
-There’ll be memoirs, travel books, fiction, non-fiction and many more.
+So, there’ll be memoirs, travel books, fiction, non-fiction and many more.

-If you need a little more inspiration, I would recommend Contemporary Japanese Literature; it is my favourite blog out there.
+If you still need a little more inspiration, I would recommend Contemporary Japanese Literature.
+It is my favourite blog out there.